- How Sleep Works

 Headgear straps are located at the jaw, and wrap around the back of the head to connect at the base of the neck.
 Additional straps may wrap around the forehead and connect in the same place; this is known as forehead support.
 The straps are secured with buckles, ball-and-socket joints, or hook-and-loop closures to ensure they won’t come undone during the night.
 Some models feature a dial that allows wearers to adjust how tight or loose the mask feels in small increments; both straps will tighten or loosen simultaneously as the dial is turned.

-Full face mask frames are usually available in Small, Medium, and Large sizes to accommodate users with different facial dimensions; the headgear may be sized differently based on the size of the frame.
+Sizes: Full face mask frames are usually available in Small, Medium, and Large sizes to accommodate users with different facial dimensions; the headgear may be sized differently based on the size of the frame.
 Some models are also available in dedicated male and female designs, as well as those made for users with relatively small or wide faces.
-Cleaning full face masks is fairly straightforward; simply apply an alcohol wipe to the interior and exterior of the mask, as well as the straps.
-Never, under any circumstances, should a CPAP full face mask be washed or laundered in a machine.
-The cushion and complete mask should be replaced periodically (unless the cushion is not replaceable); Medicare allows users to replace the cushion every three months, and to replace the mask every six months.

 It’s important to note that any type of face mask will be compatible with most CPAP machines, provided the hose offers a secure connection between the mask and the generator.
 Furthermore, the mask has no bearing on the airflow rate, humidifier capacity, and factors related to other components of the machine.
 For most, mask choice comes down to two factors: comfort and budget.